Baseball, soccer, & lawsuits: What's next for proposed Boise stadium?

 "It’s a matter of tax dollars and it’s a matter of where they're best spent," said Gary Michael, former CEO of Albertsons and co-chair of Concerned Boise Taxpayers.

-It's a complicated issue that involves sports organizations, local government and tax watchdog groups.
+It's a complicated issue that involves sports organizations, local government, tax watchdog groups, and Major League Baseball's new plans for minor league baseball.

-It starts with Major League baseball's desire to eliminate 42 minor league teams in the next two years to consolidate the minor league system.
+It starts with Major League Baseball's desire to eliminate 42 minor league teams in the next two years to consolidate the minor league system.
 They believe 25% of all current minor league facilities are below the standards needed for minor league prospects.
-Baseball experts say Hawks stadium falls into that category.
+Baseball experts say the Hawks' Memorial Stadium falls into that category.

-It was March of 2017 that the owners of the Boise Hawks, Agon Sports and Entertainment, proposed building a $42 million-dollar stadium complex in the capital city.
+It was March of 2017 that the owners of the Boise Hawks, Agon Sports and Entertainment, proposed building a $42 million stadium complex in the capital city.
 Complete with residential, retail, and restaurants.
-And a functionality that would accommodate baseball, soccer and concerts.
+The stadium would include the functionality that would accommodate baseball, soccer, and concerts.

-One of the reasons is opposition from a group called Concerned Boise Taxpayers which opposes using auditorium district money in the amount of $15 million dollars the district has earmarked for a stadium.
-Money generated from hotel room taxes.
+One of the reasons is opposition from a group called Concerned Boise Taxpayers, which opposes using any Greater Boise Auditorium District money for a stadium -- money generated from hotel room taxes.

+The auditorium district is legally authorized to build and operate sports stadiums to promote growth and economic development and has been widely reported to have at least $15 million in cash on hand to invest in whatever its elected board wants.

-"The auditorium district collects the hotel tax," Michael said.
-"The stadium isn’t going to fill one room so it's a matter of them to decide - someone to decide it's the appropriate use of the funds."
+But Michael contends that a new sports stadium wouldn't fill any more hotel rooms than they are, saying, "The stadium isn’t going to fill one room so it's a matter of them to decide - someone to decide it's the appropriate use of the funds."

+"We're not against the soccer, we're not against the baseball, we're not against the stadium," Michael added.
+"We don't think it’s appropriate to use public funds for it."

+For Connors, the price tag for a stadium shouldn't be an issue for the City of Boise to undertake.

 But that hasn't deterred some of the most ardent Boise stadium proponents from pushing forward.

+Regardless of what happens with the court battle over the legality of Prop 2, Boise's newest mayor isn't focused on building a new stadium anywhere.

-Boise's mayor, Lauren McLean, said a potential reversal of the initiative will not affect the city's stance on the issue.
+Mayor Lauren McLean said a potential reversal of the initiative will not affect the city's stance on the issue.

-"This has been a priority for an old administration for 16 years," McLean said.
-"It is not the priority of the new administration.

-"I will make sure there are no city dollars spent in the stadium.

 RELATED: What's next for Expo Idaho and Les Bois Park site?
 New advisory committee begins discussion

-"I think it would be very cool and I think we want people to dream big here because this property is 240 acres and so we can create just about something for everyone."
+Proponents of the stadium say a news mixed-used stadium would generate development and growth in the surrounding areas.

-Connors adds: "Stadia create economic activity and they create new economic activity that supports it.
+Connors said, "Stadiums create economic activity and they create new economic activity that supports it.
 My preference would be somewhere near the downtown and 'boom' this is pretty near the downtown."

 "We're back to the problem of I don't see the county having the money to pay for it so are the owners of the baseball team going to pay for it?" said Michael.
 "If they do it I have no problem with that."